I want to FLY

 For individuals or groups of people with learning disabilities, the combination of instructed simulator flights, model making and tours of the aircraft provide a great activity that is both challenging and unique.
 We can fit the session around each individual’s specific needs to ensure that everyone gets the maximum benefit from their time with us.

-The Aviation Education Programme runs from September -July and aims to use aviation as a tool to give 14-19 year olds with disabilities a range of transferable skills and strengths to take into further education and employment.
+The Aviation Club aims to use aviation as a tool to give young people with disabilities a range of transferable skills and strengths to take into further education and employment.
+The programme of events runs throughout the year, as advertised on our events page.

 Junior Aspiring Pilot Programme